 During observational studies, researchers do not give investigational treatments to participants.

 There are typically four phases of clinical trials during the drug development process.
-These trials evaluate the safety and effectiveness of a potential medicine.
+These trials evaluate the safety and efficacy of a potential medicine.
 Each phase can take months, sometimes years, and must be successfully completed before moving to the next phase.

 After all the phases are complete, even more time is spent compiling and reviewing the data.
 Most companies start with thousands of potential medicines, but very few make it to Phase 1 and even fewer get approved.